Hereditarily indecomposable continua as generic mathematical structures: Introduction

-In Section~\ref{sec:generic} we recall the abstract Banach–Mazur game played in a category and the notion of a generic object.
-We prove that the pseudo-arc is generic over every dominating subcategory of Peano continua and continuous surjections (Theorem~\ref{thm:generic_Peano}) first in the discrete and then in the approximate setting.
-Our approximate setting is realized via the notion of \emph{MU-category}, a certain generalization of metric-enriched categories, suitable for our applications regarding limits of inverse sequences of metrizable compacta.
-We prove abstract versions of Brown's approximation theorem (Corollary~\ref{thm:Brown}) and the back and forth construction (Corollary~\ref{thm:back_and_forth}) for locally complete MU-categories.
-These results form the base for stability of generic objects under dominating subcategories in the approximate setting as well as for uniqueness results in the next section.
+\textbf{Generic objects} (Section~\ref{sec:generic}).
+We recall the abstract Banach–Mazur game played in a category and the notion of a generic object. \begin{itemize} \item The pseudo-arc is generic over every dominating subcategory of Peano continua and continuous surjections (Theorem~\ref{thm:generic_Peano}).
+This is proved first in the discrete setting and then in the approximate setting (Remark~\ref{rm:generic_Peano}). \item Our approximate setting is realized via the notion of \emph{MU-category} (Definition~\ref{def:MU-category}), a certain generalization of metric-enriched categories, suitable for our applications regarding limits of inverse sequences of metrizable compacta. \item We prove abstract versions of Brown's approximation theorem (Corollary~\ref{thm:Brown}) and the back and forth construction (Corollary~\ref{thm:back_and_forth}) for locally complete MU-categories.
+These results form the base for stability of generic objects under dominating subcategories in the approximate setting as well as for uniqueness results in the next section. \end{itemize}